 What’s an Inukshuk?

-An Inukshuk is a piled-stone marker that looks like a man.
+An Inukshuk is a piled-stone marker that vaguely resembles a human figure.
 Historically it was used in the arctic as a directional marker but has now overtaken the Mountie as an important symbol of Canada, even if few people outside Canada know what an Inukshuk is.

 Couples’ travel tip: Don’t pose with stupid signs if one of you hates doing photos.
 It’s a clear path to divorce (unless you drink enough Moscow Mules afterwards).